 This course is ideal for those with little or no acting experience, providing the chance to explore acting techniques in a playful and practical way, while having fun and learning to be part of an ensemble.
-If you haven’t been on stage since school, or have always held a secret dramatic desire, this course is the ideal place for you to give acting a go.

 The goal of the course is for the students to experience and discover a living awareness of the human body and voice as expressive instruments, the joy of working in a group and the strength that comes from discovering new things about yourself.

 Using different improvisational techniques, the teacher will pull out your strengths and push you to places that will surprise you!

 The course will also be valuable for developing life skills, irrespective of whether you want to pursue acting in a sustained way, amateur or professional.
 Just the simple act of getting up in front of people each week and trying out something new teaches you a lot about yourself and how you relate to people, and hopefully enables you to strengthen those areas you feel are weak and re-discover talents that have been asleep for a while!